openaps/docs/docs/docs/Gear Up/pump.md

 If you're buying a pump online, we recommend you ask the seller to confirm the firmware version of the pump.
 (You may also want to consider asking for a video of the pump with working functionality before purchasing.)

+## Word of warning: Pump repairs rendering pumps useless for looping

+If you need to send your pump away to Medtronic for repair, be aware that during the repair process the firmware will get upgraded.
+This makes your pump not usable for looping.
+Ask the community if you run into a pump error - the community has tips for solving several common pump errors.